turris-cz/sentinel-sview/README.md

   - Clear application cache, not the Redis cache
 - `flask clear-redis-cache`
   - Clear Redis cache
+- `flask clear-timeouts <aggregation/resource> <period name>`
+  - Clear resource refresh or aggregation timeouts from selected period The period then can be freely cached or aggregated.
+Be sure no period is aggregated twice or more!!!
 - `flask migrate-period <period name>`
   - Aggregates last few days from source period to period requested by `period_name`